angular/angular/packages/misc/angular-in-memory-web-api/README.md

 ## Request evaluation order
 This service can evaluate requests in multiple ways depending upon the configuration.
 Here's how it reasons:
-1. If it looks like a [command](#commands), process as a command
+1. If it looks like a [command](#commands), process as a command.
 2. If the [HTTP method is overridden](#method-override), try the override.
-3. If the resource name (after the api base path) matches one of the configured collections, process that
+3. If the resource name (after the api base path) matches one of the configured collections, process that.
 4. If not but the `Config.passThruUnknownUrl` flag is `true`, try to [pass the request along to a real _XHR_](#passthru).
 5. Return a 404.